Sources & Methodology

 United Nations Department of Economic and Social Affairs

-Our demographic data is sourced from the UN World Population Prospects, the authoritative source for global population estimates and projections.
-This dataset is updated biennially and provides comprehensive demographic indicators for all UN member states and other territories.
+Our demographic data (population, fertility, mortality, migration) is sourced from the UN World Population Prospects 2024, the authoritative source for global population estimates and projections.
+This dataset provides comprehensive demographic indicators for all UN member states and other territories from 1950 to 2100.

-Visit UN Population DivisionLicense: The UN population data is available under the Creative Commons Attribution 3.0 IGO License.
+Visit UN Population DivisionLicense: Creative Commons Attribution 3.0 IGO

-Our data is organized into four main categories, each containing multiple indicators:
+Our data is organized into six main categories, each containing multiple indicators:

 Population